picodata/picodata/doc/adr/2025-09-22-webui-auth-jwt.md

 Token is always generated automatically and no config or CLI parameters are provided to setup it in any way.
 The only manual actions possible are to change it via SQL.

+## Disabling authentication

+For all existing clusters, auth is disabled by default to allow backwards compatibility.

+For new clusters, auth is enabled by default to prioritize security.

+To enable auth, the following SQL command needs to be executed:
+`ALTER SYSTEM RESET jwt_secret;`

+To disable auth, a different command is needed:
+`ALTER SYSTEM SET jwt_secret = '';`

+Here, we use the state of the `jwt_secret` property to control how auth works.
+When the value is an empty string (`''`), the server works in a way that is compatible with the previous implementation: ignores the `authorization` header and allows all typical requests from WebUI.

+For WebUI to react accordingly, it needs a way to reconfigure itself based on the state of `jwt_secret` property:
+- When auth is disabled, the login form should be inaccessible for users, while all other pages are accessible.
+- When auth is enabled, the login form is the only accessible page, until the user gets authenticated - then WebUI should allow access to all pages except the login form.

+To facilitate this, implement a simple endpoint that returns the configuration for WebUI.
+This configuration can be expanded later, but for now, it should only contain a single property with information about the state of the authentication feature.

 ## Deliverables

 ### Required endpoints